jasonmcaffee/modulus/README.md

 ## Service Locator

-Modulus is a [Service Locator][1], in that it provides a central place to register your modules, and a means to find modules from within other modules.
+Modulus is a [Service Locator][2], in that it provides a central place to register your modules, and a means to find modules from within other modules.
-More specifically, Modulus is a [Dynamic Service Locator][2], as services are registered and found at runtime.
+More specifically, Modulus is a [Dynamic Service Locator][3], as services are registered and found at runtime.

 ## AMD Loader

 Modulus provides the ability to intelligently* load module dependencies/scripts during runtime.

+## Node.js Build Tool/Script Optimizer

 You can compile your modules into one or more script files to optimize the number of http requests made at runtime.

+# API

 ## Defining Modules